dragmakex/pi-curlmd-extension/README.md

 A [pi](https://github.com/badlogic/pi-mono) extension that brings [curl.md](https://curl.md) into pi.

-It recreates the upstream `@curl.md/pi` plugin as a standalone pi package, in the same lightweight package style as `pi-fff`.

 ## What it does

 - Registers `read_web_page` to fetch URLs as markdown